-Join me at this year’s BILT ANZ conference (previously RTC Australasia) where I will be presenting three classes:
+Join us at this year’s BILT ANZ conference (previously RTC Australasia) where we’ll be presenting three classes:

 ‘Flux-ilicious: Open-data and cloud computing’

 This class will identify some of the interoperability limitations we currently face and introduce Flux as a contender to solve these issues.
-We will cover how to set up a project and share data across Revit, Excel and Rhino and we’ll also delve into the Flux labs as a means to harness the power of open data and cloud computing.
+We will cover how to set up a project and share data across Revit, Excel and Rhino.
+We’ll also delve into the Flux labs as a means to harness the power of open data and cloud computing.

 In context: Working with GIS data sets

 Working with Geographic Information Systems (GIS) and Airborne Laser Scanning (ALS) data can be confusing and difficult.
-This class will demystify the process of working with these data sets and demonstrate how such data sets can be optimised, cleaned and imported.
+This class will demystify the process of working with these data sets.
+We’ll demonstrate how such data sets can be optimised, cleaned and imported.
 Using the City of Sydney model as an example, attendees will learn how to:

 - Convert a detailed LiDAR terrain mesh into a simplified surface using Grasshopper;